Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 When a cache server within a Fastly POP receives a request for an object, that server is 'acting' as the delivery node (as it will be the server responsible for returning a response to the client).

 If the delivery node has an empty cache, then the request won't immediately reach the origin.
-Instead the hash key for the requested resource/object will be used to identify a "primary" node, which is the node that will _always_ 'act' as a fetching node (i.e. it's the server that will be responsible for handling proxing the request to the origin).
+Instead the hash key for the requested resource/object will be used to identify a "primary" node, which is the node that will _always_ (†) 'act' as a fetching node (i.e. it's the server that will be responsible for handling the request for that specific resource/object).

-> Note: in some cases you'll find the "fetching node" refered to as a "cluster node" and so this goes some way to explaining some of Fastly's APIs (e.g. `is_cluster`).
+> † well, _almost_ always.
+Except when the delivery node that ends up being selected _is_ the "primary" node.
+Then the primary node is no longer acting as a fetching node, as it's forced to act as a delivery node instead.
+Requiring a "secondary" node to act as a backup for those scenarios.

-To better understand why we have "primary" node and "fetching" node as two distinct terms, that will become clearer when we better understand how clustering works (but in essence, it's because a "primary" node might have to 'act', in some cases, _as_ a delivery node).
+In some cases you'll notice a "fetching node" being refered to as a "cluster node". this can help to understand some of Fastly's APIs (e.g. `is_cluster`).

 ### Delivery node request flow